Summary of Product Characteristics Updated 06-Dec-2020 | GlaxoSmithKline UK

 Overt suppression of the HPA-axis (morning plasma cortisol less than 5 micrograms/dL) is very unlikely to result from therapeutic use of fluticasone propionate cream or ointment unless treating more than 50% of an adult's body surface and applying more than 20 g per day.

-Fluticasone propionate cream contains paraffin.
+Fluticasone propionate ointment contains paraffin.
 Instruct patients not to smoke or go near naked flames due to the risk of severe burns.
 Fabric (clothing, bedding, dressings etc) that has been in contact with this product burns more easily and is a serious fire hazard.
 Washing clothing and bedding may reduce product build-up but not totally remove it.

 Co-administered drugs that can inhibit CYP3A4 (e.g. ritonavir, itraconazole) have been shown to inhibit the metabolism of corticosteroids leading to increased systemic exposure.
 The extent to which this interaction is clinically relevant depends on the dose and route of administration of the corticosteroids and the potency of the CYP3A4 inhibitor.